 Denver is the starting point for each tour since the majority of Colorado Brewery List members are from this metropolitan area.
 However, you can adjust the maps quite easily to start your tour from another location.
 Each day includes a Google Maps™ link for that day’s destinations.
 These are a great springboard for planning your personal itinerary.

 Most of the tours that I’ve designed are for a full three-day weekend.
 This allows for full enjoyment of four to six breweries on each day with time to spare for other activities.
-The Southwest tour is the only one that adds Thursday to the weekend because you need the additional time to cover the the distance and the 19 breweries*.
+The Southwest tour is the only one that adds Thursday to the weekend because you need the additional time to cover the distance and the large number of breweries in the region.
 While I did not include each brewery’s hours of operation, in many cases I start each day at the earliest opening brewery and finish it at the last to close location.
 Before your tour, be certain to double check that the breweries you want to visit will be open at the time of your visit because operation hours have a tendency to change depending on season, holiday, and anticipated traffic volume.

 The best way to undertake these tours is to have a designated driver who you should shower with praise, free meals, and gifts.
 Regardless, I have designed these tours to include no more than two or three breweries before checking into your hotel and then walking (or Lyft/Uber) to the rest of the locations where you and your designated driver can enjoy yourselves fully.